carloscastellanos/teaching/STAR701/mini-project/mini-project.md

 - What if I treat code like a physical material - can I bend it, break it, or make it glitch in an interesting way?

-- What if an Arduino and a simple motor could create a performance that evokes Cage's indeterminacy?

 Your focus should be on the process and the behavior that emerges.
 What does your system do?
 How does it react, change, or surprise you?

 ## Technical & Conceptual Requirements